wicaksonohanif/wicaksonohanif/README.md

 <!-- Slogan -->
 <p align="center">
-  Hello!
-My name is Wicaksono Hanif Supriyanto.
 I am an undergraduate Informatics student at Gunadarma University with a deep passion for Artificial Intelligence, Data Science, and Data Analytics.
 I also have hobbies in graphic design and content production.
 </p>

 <!-- Bagian 4: Social Media -->